 Homes (Fitness for Human Habitation) Act 2018: A Nuaire Guide for Landlords & LHA

-How does the Homes (Fitness for Human Habitation) Act 2018 affect Landlords and Local Authorities in England?
+How does the Fitness for Human Habitation Act affect Landlords and Local Authorities in England?

 From 20th March 2020, the Homes (Fitness for Human Habitation) Act 2018 came fully into force for all periodic tenancies.

-The Act includes issues such as damp caused by lack of ventilation rather than disrepair, as well as infestation and further adds to legal requirements already pre existing within the Housing, Health, and Safety Rating System (HHSRS) which was introduced by the Housing Act 2004 (in force since 2006).
+The Act includes issues such as dampness caused by lack of ventilation rather than disrepair, as well as infestation and further adds to legal requirements already pre-existing within the Housing, Health, and Safety Rating System (HHSRS) which was introduced by the Housing Act 2004 (in force since 2006).